Griffins goalie Pat Nagle comes 'full circle' with GM Steve Yzerman

 The next two years though couldn't have gone any worse for Nagle and the Lightning.

-In 2012, Tampa Bay allowed more goals than any other team (281), Nagle was relegated to the Florida Everblades of the East Coast Hockey League and the Lightning missed the playoffs in back-to-back seasons after Yzerman had made the postseason for 19 straight seasons in Detroit as captain and in the front office.
+In 2012, Tampa Bay allowed more goals than any other team (281), Nagle was relegated to the Florida Everblades of the ECH and the Lightning missed the playoffs in back-to-back seasons after Yzerman had made the postseason for 19 straight seasons in Detroit as captain and in the front office.

 "I dropped the ball," said Nagle, who led the Everblades to the Kelly Cup title in his first year but only played two games in two years with Norfolk/Syracuse in the AHL.
 "I wasn't ready to be a pro on the ice or off the ice.
 I didn't have a good first camp down in Tampa Bay and didn't really recover in that system.